 “I portray the struggles Tejana/Chicana women face in the contemporary moment by basing it on my own experience.
 These conflicts vary from identity, culture, language, class, race, body, and beauty.”

 Represento las dificultades que enfrentan las mujeres Tejana / Chicana en el momento contemporáneo basándome en mi propia experiencia.

 Estos conflictos varían sobre identidad, cultura, idioma, clase, raza, cuerpo y belleza.

 Garza, Alondra M

 Alondra M Garza is a Tejana/Tex-Mex artist.
 She was born on the Mexican side at the Rio Grande Valley borderlands of Mexico and South Texas and obtained dual citizenship as a Mexican American.
-Garza received a BFA at the University of Texas Rio Grande Valley with honors and an MFA at the Minneapolis College of Art and Design.
+Garza received an MFA at the Minneapolis College of Art and Design and a BFA at the University of Texas Rio Grande Valley, with honors.

 To look at the full CV, click on the DOWNLOAD button.